Zingle/http-later/README.md

     [-S|--storage=<storespec>]

-  -A  --accept=<accepted>   accept requests; see accept options below -q  --quiet               only write errors to console -s  --silent              do not write to console
+  -A  --accept=<accepted>   accept requests; see accept options below -q  --quiet               do not write any output
+  -s  --silent              alias for --quiet
   -S  --storage=<storespec> configure server storage -v  --verbose             increase amount of output; can be used multiple
                             times